 Don’t Miss: Santa Monica Pier, 3rd Street Promenade, Santa Monica Beach.

 Drive from Santa Monica – 30 minutes (18 miles)

 Malibu is one of my favourite drives when leaving LA because it is so beautiful.

 As one of the most affluent areas of California – it stands as the locale where many in the entertainment industry reside with houses perched a top the cliffs above, or alongside the beach itself.

-How long should you visit Malibu? – Drive through it; lunch stop.
+How long should you visit Malibu? – Drive through it; lunch stop, half a day

 Drive from Malibu – 1 hour, 10 minutes (67 miles)

 I love Santa Barbara.
 It feels so Mediterranean here, but there is also a clear Spanish influence down to its old town area and the architecture in general.
 All the red roofs and white buildings.